YukiSahashi/slowmotion_echocardiography/README.md

 Examples
 --------
-We show examples of our slow-motion echocardiography for nine(XXX) distinct patients below.
-One subject has normal cardiac function, another has a regional wall motion abnormalities.
+We show examples of our slow-motion echocardiography below.
+One subject has normal cardiac function, another has a slight regional wall motion abnormalities.

 | Time speed                                 | Normal                  | Regional wall motion abnormalities                            |
 | ------                                 | ---------------------                  | ----------                             |